TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-12-04-life30-what-will-you-do-when-ai-takes-over-the-world.md

 <br>

 I found lot of inspiration and possible blind paths for [RectorPHP](https://github.com/rectorphp/rector) project.
-It's *narrow intelligence* (or *semi-AI*), that **upgrades code for you based on your dependencies**.
+It's *narrow intelligence*, that upgrades code for you based on your dependencies (I will write about it soon).

-Do you have Symfony 3 application?
-Run Rector and...
-Symfony 4 app it is.

 If I should apply the same logic as above, **you can be teacher**: